fastify/fastify/GOVERNANCE.md

 Otherwise, a Contributor may self-apply if they believe they meet the above criteria by reaching out to a Lead Maintainer privately with the links to their valuable contributions.
-The Lead Maintainer will reply to the Contributor and will decide if candidate he/she.
+The Lead Maintainers will reply to the Contributor and will decide if candidate it to be made a collaborator.

 The consensus to a new candidate to get the Collaborator status is reached when: